The Dragon-Prince and the Stepmother: Summary

 A padishah has no children.
 One day, he is riding along with his lala, when he sees a dragon stroll along with its young.
 Longing to have a son, he prays to Allah for a son.
 His wife falls ill with a mysterious disease, and every nurse that enters her room dies of shock.
 With no other resources, a female subject has a stepdaughter whom she hates and intends to get rid of, and goes to talk to the monarch about the girl's supposed skills that could help the queen.
 The girl fears for her life, and confides in her father about what to do.
 The man says that perhaps visiting her mother's grave can bring some comfort.

 Before the girl goes to the palace, she cries on her mother's grave.
 Her spirit counsels the daughter: take a kettle of milk to the queen's room.
 The girl arrives at the palace, asks for a kettle of milk as her mother instructed, and helps the queen in her mysterious disease.
 After a while, the girl goes to tell the padishah he has a son: a dragon.

+From her grave, the girl's mother gives her a staff to use on the Dragon-Prince.
+Illustration by Will Pogany for a 1913 book.

 Later, the dragon wants to be educated.
 Hodjas are brought from everywhere, but the dragon-prince kills them all before they have a chance of teaching him.
 This second time, the stepmother tries the same trick, and tells the padishah her stepdaughter can teach the dragon-prince.
 The girl goes to her mother's grave for comfort, and her mother's arm springs from the grave with a staff.
 The girl's mother's spirit advises to take the staff and use it on the prince in case he attacks her during lessons.
-The girl goes to teach the prince, and he tries to attack her, but she scolds her with the staff.
+The girl goes to teach the prince, and he tries to attack her, but she scolds him with the staff.